Skip to content

 • Investors and banks prefer to fund a Private Limited Company.
 It has a separate legal status and clear governance.

-• Whereas, a Private Limited Company continues even if ownership changes.
+• A Private Limited Company continues even if ownership changes.
 It continues to operate despite changes in ownership.

-• Partnerships require mutual consent for major decisions.
+• Partnerships require mutual consent for major decisions, which can slow down operations.

-• A Private Limited Company provides structured governance, allowing for easier decision-making and flexibility in ownership transfers.
+• A Private Limited Company has structured governance, enabling smoother decision-making and easier ownership transfers.

 • A Private Limited Company is structured for growth, making it attractive for investors and allowing for easy expansion.